When will Someone Need Letters of Administration?

 At the same time, these documents may be too hard to process and file for those next of kin of the deceased who are going through a stressful time following the death of their closest ones.
-In such a situation, the assistance of an experienced estate lawyer will be invaluable when collecting and checking documentation, filling in the forms, and interacting with the court
+In such a situation, the assistance of an experienced estate lawyer will be invaluable when collecting and checking documentation, filling in the forms, and interacting with the court, especially when dealing with letter of administration Singapore procedures.

 What Are the Letters of Administration?

 The Grant of Letters of Administration in Singapore is a document issued by the Family Justice Courts, authorizing persons named in the grant to act as administrators of the deceased’s estate.
-This document is issued where the deceased passed away without writing a will.
+This document is issued where the deceased passed away without writing a will, which falls under the purview of **letter of administration Singapore**.

-There is also a number of cases when there is a will, but the court grants the Letters of Administration with the Will annexed instead of probate.
+There are also a number of cases when there is a will, but the court grants the Letters of Administration with the Will annexed instead of probate.
 Such cases include situations when:

 Who Can Become an Administrator of an Estate?